Miss Klamath County-Miss City of Sunshine is an official local preliminary competition for young women ages 14-28 under the Miss America Opportunity.

 Left to right: Tenaya Cherrick, Miss Klamath County’s Teen 2025; Payton Idrogo, Miss Klamath County 2025; Melanie Potter, Miss City of Sunshine 2025; Jaden Riley Miss City of Sunshine’s Teen 2025

 Our program consists of a purely volunteer group of Board of Directors.
 These are not paid roles.
-Because of these passionate and committed individuals, and through the generous support of our community and sponsors, the Miss Klamath County-Miss City of Sunshine Organization has remained a beacon of opportunity to young women in the region for decades.
+Because of these passionate and committed individuals, and through the generous support of our community and sponsors, the Miss Klamath County-Miss City of Sunshine Organization has remained a beacon of opportunity for young women in the region for decades.

 Click on the Miss and Teen links above to meet our 2025 titleholders!

 The Miss America Opportunity is the leading provider of scholarships for young women in the world.
-Each year, millions of dollars in cash and tuition scholarship assistance is made available the thousands of young women who compete in the system across the country on the local, state and national levels.
+Each year, millions of dollars in cash and tuition scholarship assistance are made available to the thousands of young women who compete in the system across the country on the local, state and national levels.

 Founded in 1966, over the course of our existence, local delegates have promoted and advocated for such platforms as Literacy, Character Education, Cancer Awareness, Drug and Alcohol Abuse Education, Early Childhood Education and a host of other issues highly relevant to our community, our state and our nation.
 Delegates have given thousands of hours in volunteer service to a myriad of organizations in our community.